Welcome Back to Campus!

 Test out your NetID password

-It may seem simple, but testing your NetID password can speed up your campus return.
+It may seem simple, but testing your NetID password can speed up your campus return by ensuring you can connect to the wireless network and access UVM applications and services.

 If you AutoFill or save your passwords in a browser, please try manually typing your password.